kcdissanayaka/PHPWebev/README.md

 The login page will be created in order to authenticate users into the web portal after successful validation.

-Management of the services for the customer will be handled by this page
+Management of the services for the customer will be handled by the services management page

 ### Feature 3